 Popularized by B.T.
 Kang, G.F.
 Wilson and colleagues at the International Institute of Tropical Agriculture (IITA) in Ibadan, Nigeria, alley cropping aimed to mimic elements of traditional slash and burn agriculture where trees are cut down, but the roots are left intact.
 After a period of cropping, the tree stumps resume their growth.
 Competition from sprouting trees and weeds, coupled with soil nutrient depletion, stimulated the traditional slash and burn farmer to seek new ground every 2-3 years.
 Thus arose the term “shifting” cultivation.
 Alley cropping short-circuited this endlessly itinerant slash and burn cycle by planting, purposefully, deep-rooted perennial trees to capture nutrients that leach down beneath shallow-rooted annual food crops.
 The dodgy nutrients are returned to the surface in the tree’s vegetative parts fortified with minerals from the subsoil.
 Tree trimmings are mixed in the soil where they decompose, releasing the plant-essential nutrients and leaving behind a residue of humus.
 To facilitate farm operations, trees were planted in straight lines, leaving the interspace open for mechanized cultivation, if feasible.
 Superficially, alley cropping seems like the perfect, sustainable, and eco-friendly alternative to slash and burn.

-Turns out, alley cropping is not always the perfect recipe that it seems to be.
-Mutsaers sets apart the quantitative details in appendix 4 “Nutrient Dynamics of Alley Cropping: A Simple Model”, for agronomists are also ruthless nit-picking scientists who are never satisfied until the numbers add up in the biophysical balance of accounts.
+Turns out, alley cropping is not always the perfect recipe it seems to be.
+Mutsaers parses the quantitative details in appendix 4 “Nutrient Dynamics of Alley Cropping: A Simple Model”, for agronomists are also ruthless nit-picking scientists who are never satisfied until the numbers add up in the biophysical balance of accounts.
 If you steal from Peter to pay Paul, eventually you bump up against a form of biological entropy, or ever-diminishing returns.
 Crop and soil modeling is an excellent way to test this principle by way of predicting how the system will react to the ebb and flow of energy and nutrients.
 To my knowledge, this is the first attempt to simulate long-term soil and crop productivity under alley cropping in the humid tropical forest zone.
 Indeed, the author even voices surprise that it had never been done after so many years of alley cropping research.

 If Mutsaers’s soil and plant nutrient allowances are taken as reasonable approximations, and the assumptions about system productivity are met, his simple model predicts that even on a favorable site with “good” soil, continuous maize-cassava and maize-cowpea alley cropping would be impossible in the long run without supplemental fertilizer.
 The demand for mineral nutrients needed to sustain continuous cropping is predicted to outstrip available stocks even in the subsoil.
 As the soil’s nutrient stocks are siphoned off in food products, the production of tree trimmings eventually declines to a point where the system collapses under the strain of nutrient exhaustion.
 Mutsaers concludes, rightly, that alley cropping is a form of soil mining, especially the macro-nutrients phosphorus and potassium (calcium, magnesium, sulfur, and micronutrients were not considered in the models).
 In fact, Mutsears’s model predictions were borne out, in principle, by measured crop yields from two, 12-year alley cropping experiments in Nigeria, one with non-fertilized maize and cassava, reported by Tian et al. (2003; 2005) and, a maize-cowpea system with fertilizer phosphorus and potassium, reported by Kang et al. (1999).
 Mutsaers admits taking some liberties in making assumptions about soil and plant processes in his alley cropping simulations, which may not extend to other soils and agroecological zones.
 One could quibble over his choice of 10 parts per million as a critical available soil phosphorus (P) level for maize production, which seems on the low side, but this depends on the type of extractant used to measure soil P and other factors like soil texture, nitrogen uptake, and capacity for P-immobilization.